 - Arin Kalsey aka "Fury" of ASH can make explosions that emanate from her.

 - Butcher XIV (and Butcher VI before her) from Worm has a power that combines this with teleportation.

 - Combustion Man from Avatar: The Last Airbender causes explosions by heating the air.

-- Eustice from Courage the Cowardly Dog, one episode, took some hair growing tonic.
+- Eustace from Courage the Cowardly Dog, one episode, took some hair growing tonic.
 The episode dealt with its most dangerous side effect: anything angered the user would violently explode.
-And it makes the already irritable Eustice that much more prone to anger.
+And it makes the already irritable Eustace that much more prone to anger.